exci detects bushfires and alerts authorities

-The geostationary and polar-orbiting satellites used by exci are looking for signatures of heat.
+The geostationary and polar-orbiting satellites used by exci are looking for heat signatures.
 This allows the exci system to leverage geosynchronous and polar-orbiting platforms to provide layered, low-latency coverage over large swathes of the globe.
 We are continually developing and improving our satellite-based capabilities and plan to launch our satellites by 2023 (LEO) and 2025 (GEO).

 During the 2021 Californian fire season, exci processed over one billion images from ground-based cameras as well as analysed more than 500,000 satellite images (30GB per day).
 The system monitored over 125 million acres from Mexico to Canada covering California, Nevada, Oregon, Idaho, and Washington and parts of Australia.
 The exci system issued 8,672 notifications.
 Reports from California indicated that the system detected 66% of fires within a minute, 95% within 5 minutes, and nearly 100% within 10 minutes with a near zero-rate of false positives.